 East Cornwall · PL12

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Saltash, that work is shaped by the place itself — Saltash is the gateway town to Cornwall over the Tamar, with the Royal Albert Bridge, a steep medieval main street and a strong Plymouth commuter demand for housing, with a building stock that leans toward medieval Fore Street terraces and Georgian townhouses.
+The way we approach extension in Saltash starts with a measured walk-round — Saltash is the gateway town to Cornwall over the Tamar, with the Royal Albert Bridge, a steep medieval main street and a strong Plymouth commuter demand for housing, with a building stock that leans toward post-war estates at Latchbrook and Pillmere and medieval Fore Street terraces.

 • Conservation Area